Got BT Broadband or BT TV? Get six months of BritBox on usJun 16 | 5 min read

 The popular crime drama starring Nicola Walker and Sanjeev Bhaskar is back on our screens with new cast members and another decades-old mystery to solve.

-Fans of hit crime drama Unforgotten will be thrilled to hear that series four is now back in production, and that a new cold case for detectives Cassie Stuart and Sunil 'Sunny' Khan (played by Nicola Walker and Sanjeev Bhaskar) will hit our screens in 2021.
+Fans of hit crime drama Unforgotten will be thrilled to hear that a new cold case for detectives Cassie Stuart and Sunil 'Sunny' Khan (played by Nicola Walker and Sanjeev Bhaskar) will hit our screens in 2021.

 Here’s all you need to know about the forthcoming series 4 of Unforgotten.